pnp/sp-dev-fx-extensions/samples/react-application-portal-footer/README.md

 ![Collaboration Footer](https://github.com/pnp/sp-starter-kit/raw/master/assets/images/components/ext-portal-footer.gif)

-Screenshot is from the v1 version, which worked using taxonomy term set (updated when v2 avaialble).
+Screenshot is from the v1 version, which worked using taxonomy term set (updated when v2 available).
 Taxonomy dependency is removed from the v2 implementation to simplify the implementation.

 Details on v1 implementation at https://github.com/SharePoint/sp-starter-kit/blob/master/documentation/components/ext-portal-footer.md